 Codes Dictionary

 Section 1 starts by explaining the different ways of accessing the database.
 Section 2 then explains the general structure of the variables.
 The other sections describe the different WID codes that exist in the database.
-Note that this document is mostly dedicated to describing the technical organization of the database.
+Note that this document is mainly dedicated to describing the technical organization of the database.
 For a more in-depth description of concepts and estimation methods, please refer to the DINA guidelines or our library of papers.

 Table of Contents